Wouldn’t it be great if you could take everything ‘wrong’ with your business, and turn it into a powerful marketing tool?

 No one likes feeling cheated, mistreated, lied to, or like they haven’t got their money’s worth.
 By embracing (or even promoting) brand flaws, you’re telling consumers exactly what they can expect.

-Hans Brinker, a hotel in Amsterdam, is a brilliant example of this.
+Hans Brinker, a hotel in Amsterdam, is a great example of this.
 Their website makes it clear that their accommodation isn’t fancy — or even above average.

 “We are here, your bag is here, you will probably be somewhere else.”